About Peter & Karen

 Then came Stately Home, bringing home to Pembrokeshire the Channel Four Trophy for the most wins in a season.
 No novice had ever won as many races.

-Peter leads his team from the front.
-He's hands-on operator paying the closest attention to every detail and every horse, with a burning desire to succeed.
+Peter Bowen leads his team from the front.
+He's a hands-on operator paying the closest attention to every detail and every horse, with a burning desire to succeed.

 What's the secret?
 "Make sure you get hold of good horses, and then find out what's wrong with them - and put it right".
 Yet another understatement of the art of getting a horse to produce his best at the appointed time.